Charlestown, New Hampshire: Transportation

 Charlestown is served by New Hampshire Routes 11, 12 and 12A.
 Routes 11 and 12 lead north from the town center 11 mi to downtown Claremont.
 Route 12 leads south 7 mi to North Walpole, adjacent to Bellows Falls, Vermont, and 28 mi to Keene, New Hampshire.
 Route 11 leads northwest from the center of Charlestown to the Cheshire Bridge (the old toll bridge) across the Connecticut River, after which it becomes Vermont Route 11 and provides access to Interstate 91 and U.S. Route 5 in Vermont.

 Bus service is available from Community Alliance Transport Services (CATS), with several buses a day connecting Charlestown and Claremont.

 The New England Central Railroad has track rights through the town.
 Amtrak's Vermonter passenger rail line runs through Charlestown along the Connecticut River but does not stop in town.
 The closest stations are Bellows Falls to the south and Claremont to the north.

 The nearest general aviation airports are Claremont Municipal Airport, 10 mi to the north, and Hartness State Airport in North Springfield, Vermont, 11 mi to the northwest.
 The nearest airport with scheduled airline service is Lebanon Municipal Airport, 33 mi to the north in West Lebanon.

 Public safety

 Charlestown is served by a full-time police department and volunteer fire department.
 Charlestown's ambulance service is provided by Golden Cross Ambulance out of Claremont.
-The town's emergency services are dispatched by the Charlestown Police Department dispatch center.
+The town's emergency services are dispatched by the Charlestown Police Department dispatch center and headed by Chief Patrick Connors.

 Charlestown falls within Troop C of the New Hampshire State Police.